papa28x4/CoursesDBv1/README.md

-# Simple Udemy Clone
+# Simple Course Assignation App

-Create a simple application for Admin in a University to manually choose courses for students.
+Create an application for Admin in a University to manually choose courses for students.

 ## **Built with**